MafiaHub/awesome-mafia/README.md

 - [Rmorf.bin Editor](https://github.com/user-attachments/files/16325026/Rmorf.bin.Editor.zip) - Can edit Rmorf.bin for making animated objects like flags or sea waves, tool is in English and Russian
 - [Sound Maker](https://github.com/user-attachments/files/16325146/Sound.Maker.zip) - Can add sounds to a user specified sector and coordinates, outputs .dnc file for use with DCED 2
 - [Texture Resizer (by djbozkosz)](https://github.com/user-attachments/files/16325148/Texture.Resizer.zip) - A simple tool for batch converting textures to a power of two format
-- [Zazona Modeler v1.07b + Patch](https://github.com/user-attachments/files/16325149/Zazona.Modeler.v1.07b.%2B.Patch.zip) - Zazona Modeler, also known as ZModeler is an old 3D modeling program used for making custom Mafia models back in the day.
+- [Zanoza Modeler v1.07b + Patch](https://github.com/user-attachments/files/16418271/Zanoza.Modeler.v1.07b.%2B.Patch.zip) - Zanoza Modeler, also known as ZModeler is an old 3D modeling program used for making custom Mafia models back in the day.
 This archive includes a Patch to version 1.07c and a Russian language convertor (Converts the editor language to Russian)
 - [SDPA 1](https://github.com/user-attachments/files/16325144/SDPA.1.zip) - ???

 ### 4ds tools